 HIST 24922 Archival Practice for Environmental Studies: Policy, Science, and Economics (A. Coombs, Teaching Fellow) This course will introduce students to the use of historical records for environmental research.
 Through virtual and site visits to archives, we will explore best practices for locating and surveying digitized and physical historical materials.
 Our practicums will engage critically with peer-review publications to examine the diverse uses of historical sources for qualitative and quantitative research.
 We will use archival theories to question collection-management strategies that select some works over others for preservation and explore the role of historical sources in reproducing environmental narratives.
 Final assignment: A project in digital humanities, data mining with R or ArcGIS for spatial analysis using primary sources (manuscripts, rare books, data, and surveys).

-HIST 29801 BA Thesis Seminar I (A. Hofmann, C. Rydell, and staff) History students in the research track are required to take HIST 29801–29802.
+HIST 29801 BA Thesis Seminar I (A. Hofmann and C. Rydell) History students in the research track are required to take HIST 29801–29802.
 BA Thesis Seminar I provides a systematic introduction to historical methodology and approaches (e.g., political, intellectual, social, cultural, economic, gender, environmental history), as well as research techniques.
 It culminates in students' submission of a robust BA thesis proposal that will be critiqued in class.
 Guidance will also be provided for applications for research funding.

 HIST 29803 Historiography (P. O’Donnell) The course provides a systematic introduction to historical methodology and approaches (e.g., political, intellectual, social, cultural, economic, gender, environmental history), as well as research techniques.
 Students will gain analytical, research, and writing tools that will assist them in their research colloquia and their BA theses.